mibur1/comet/docs/source/sections/usage.rst

     comet-gui

-If you are on a fresh install, this might take a while to open on the first start.
+On a fresh installation, the first startup may take a little longer due to the initialisation of the Matplotlib backend.
 A brief introduction for how to use the GUI is provided in the :doc:`tutorials`.

 Scripting
 ---------

-Dynamic functional connectivity can be estimated through the ``connectivity`` module.
+Dynamic functional connectivity can be estimated through the `connectivity` module.
 An example for sliding window correlation:

 .. code-block:: python